muKaustav/sync-feature/plans/in_house_integration.md

 ## 🧮 | Aproach

-- Let's the imagine the following schemas for the customer catalog and the invoice catalog:
+- Let's imagine the following schemas for the customer catalog and the invoice catalog:

   ```bash
   Customer Catalog